sansarip/peanuts/README.md

 (defc my-component
   (fn [a & {:keys [b c d]}]
     [:div a b c])
-  ;; here the value of 'b' will be the original value provided to the component in 'a's supscription args ;; and not the value of 'b's subscription
+  ;; here the value of 'b' will be the original value provided to the component in 'a's subscription args ;; and not the value of 'b's subscription
   {:sub-args {a [b 1 2 3]}})
 ```